nmeri17/suphle/README.md

 This is the dev-facing project intended for contribution of Suphle itself.
 The user-facing project can be found at https://github.com/nmeri17/suphle-starter.

-The most important thing for me at the moment is indication of interest from the community.
-Kindly help by starring/watching the repo, opening an issue, or sharing it with your friends.

 ## Testing

 Project can either be installed using Composer,